 next start date: 10 September 2014Places are extremely limited, to apply download application form or contact a course expert.Enrol Now to avoid disappointment.

-The Diploma in Event Management is certified by the Institute of Commercial Management and is internationally recognised.
+The Diploma in Event Management is certified by the Institute of Commercial Management which is Internationally Recognised in over 140 countries around the world!

 Event Management Planning